shigeya/jekyll-monthly-archive-plugin/README.md

-Monthly archive plugin for Jekyll
+# Monthly archive plugin for Jekyll

+Generate a monthly archive much like MovableType does.

 This code is based on following hacks: